 With our TV channels, streaming services, radio stations and online platforms in Germany, the Netherlands, France, Hungary and Luxembourg, we reach millions of people across Europe every day.
 The RTL brand is owned by RTL Group.

 RTL has transformed from a traditional broadcast company to a content, tech and data powerhouse.
 Our roots date back to 1924 and since then, our core purpose is telling stories which are emotional, entertaining, engaging and informative.
 We then bring those stories to our audience in every market we are active in.

-RTL Group is a leading entertainment company across broadcast, streaming, content and digital, with interests in 56 television channels, nine streaming services and 36 radio stations.
+RTL Group is a leading entertainment company across broadcast, streaming, content and digital, with interests in 56 television channels, seven streaming services and 36 radio stations.

 The Group’s families of TV channels are either number one or number two in six European countries, while RTL Group owns, or has interests in, radio stations in France, Germany, Spain and Luxembourg.
 RTL Deutschland is the Group’s largest business unit and Germany’s first cross-media champion, operating across TV, streaming, radio, and digital publishing.
 RTL Group’s streaming services include RTL+ in Germany and Hungary, Videoland in the Netherlands and 6play in France.